jose-elias-alvarez/jose-elias-alvarez/README.md

 ### Hello! 👋

 I'm José, a self-taught full-stack developer and language instructor based in New York City.
+I'm currently working at [Monthly](https://monthly.com) as a full-stack TypeScript / Python developer.

 You can reach me here or at my [email](mailto:j.alvarez11@icloud.com).
 I'm always happy to help.